Cadasta/cadasta-test/README.md

 `pip install -r requirements.pip`

-To configure geckodriver (If you run the tests with firefox):
+To configure geckodriver (If you run the tests with firefox version > 48):

+There are some test cases that require firefox version to be lower than 48.
+If you are running with newer version of firefox they will fail since the geckodriver still doesn't support the implementation of those test cases.

 `Download from https://github.com/mozilla/geckodriver/releases
 Unzip it and add to PATH variable`